 Dr David Humes (Diverticular disease)

-This grant will allow us to provide much needed information to clinicians and patients on how frequently the complications of diverticular disease occur and what the consequences of these are.
-It will also provide information on the outcomes of current treatments used to treat these complications which better inform patients and clinicians when making decisions regarding which treatments to use.Dr David Humes
+This grant allowed us to provide much needed information to clinicians and patients on how frequently the complications of diverticular disease occur and what the consequences of these are.
+It also provided information on the outcomes of current treatments used to treat these complications, which better inform patients and clinicians when making decisions regarding which treatments to use.Dr David Humes